todotoit/Mr-Builder/Readme.md

 - convert csv files in `resources/locales` to json in `public/locales`
 - cleanup

+Please refer to `build` task declaration in `.grunt/aliases.yml` for further info.

 ## Missing steps & other issues

 Open issues! :) This is and will remain a work in progress, so if you have any